 Ever wondered what it’s like to be on top of the world?
 The Space Needle has got you covered.
-With jaw-dropping views and a glass floor that’ll make your heart skip a beat, it’s like floating above the city.
+With jaw-dropping views of the Puget Sound and the downtown area and a glass floor that’ll make your heart skip a beat, it’s like floating above the city.
 Early birds catch the best, crowd-free vistas!
-Don’t forget to capture that selfie with the city skyline – it’s a memory worth keeping.
+So be sure to get here as soon as it opens (usually at 9 am) to beat the crowds.

 This top-rated 3-hour Seattle city tour is super-popular as it visits the best attractions in the city like the Space Needle, Pike Place, and Pioneer Square.
 It’s led by a knowledgeable local guide who will teach you so much about this vibrant city.
 It includes transport in an air-conditioned minivan and because it’s a small group tour you’re guaranteed a personalized experience.
 It costs from $75 USD per person.